 We have careers support through your educational supervisors, e-learning specific for foundation, our Hub days, careers fairs in local trusts and also those run by our other schools in HEE EoE

 We aim that our study leave guidance should always be current and reflect the latest mandate of HEE and UKFPO.
 This guidance has undergone very regular updates, so there may be a number of previous guidance documents in circulation.
-It is not to be seen as a statement of future allowances, as subject to change.
-We aim to have a fair and transparent process, giving equity of access across our foundation doctors.
+It is not to be seen as a statement of future allowances, as it is subject to change.
+We intend to have a fair and transparent process, giving equity of access across our foundation doctors.

 Please look at the supporting documents attached, which clarify the educational requirements for ARCP for foundation, the study leave policy, accessing hub events and simulation.

 This is an eLearning programme designed to improve your prescribing competency.

 SCRIPT is fully integrated in the HEEEoE programme for both EAFS and EBH.
 You are required to complete a minimum of 6 mandatory modules per year.
 These mandatory modules will be part of the checklist for your ARCP at the end of each year.

 Please download the SCRIPT guidance document (found below) for full information.